PascalPahlevi/tutorial11-adpro/README.md

 # tutorial11-adpro Part 2 Reflection

-1. What is the difference between Rolling Update and Recreate deployment strategy?
+1. What is the difference between Rolling Update and Recreate deployment strategy? <br>
+ The Rolling Update strategy essentially allows a deployment update to take place with zero downtime.
+This strategy would allow a much smoother transition, greatly reducing the downtime for the new version to take place.
+On the other hand, the Recreate strategy essentially initiates a dummy deployment, shutting down the current version.
+During this downtime, the new version will take its place, allowing the app to redeploy once again.

 2. Try deploying the Spring Petclinic REST using Recreate deployment strategy and document your attempt.
 3. Prepare different manifest files for executing Recreate deployment strategy